 What are the consequences of not paying a loan on time?

 If you fail to pay your loan on time, there can be severe consequences.
-At first, the repayments will slowly increase until you have caught up with your repayments.
-If the payee is unsuccessful in repaying the payments they are behind in, you will hear from your creditor through a phone call or letter demanding the payment.
+At first, the repayments will slowly increase until the borrower has caught up with your repayments.
+If the borrower is unsuccessful in repaying the payments they are behind in, the lender may send a letter demanding the payment.
 If the demands are not met, the loan can be further escalated and/or defaulted.
 Defaulting can lead to the inability to secure a loan for years.
-If the payee is still unable to repay the debts, court action can be enforced.
-Failure to pay your repayments may result in your account being taken through the courts system in order to legally enforce payment.
+If the borrower is still unable to repay the debts, court action can be enforced.

 Other documents you may need:

 Sign-up to a free Lawpath account

 Get started and we’ll take care of you.
 It’s that easy.

 Having access to your legal documents has never been easier.
 You can request e-signature, share the document and download for an efficient collaboration.